 • Ability to work independently and to take responsibility

-• Ability to work with a range of internal and external people
+• Ability to work with internal staff and external clients

 • Ability to communicate effectively in a variety of situations

-• Maintain productive, professional and secure working environment
+• Maintain a productive, professional and secure working environment

 Expected job roles